The Law of the Letter: The best way to inspire fresh thoughts is to seal the letter.

 However, the act doesn’t have to be a physical act completely related to the choice, such as sealing up the M&Ms bag once you’ve poured out a handful to symbolize that you’re not going to eat any more M&Ms than what you already have in your hand.
 It can also be metaphorical.

-Let’s say that you’re enrolled in the Winning With Money course (you are enrolled, right?) and you’re about to start Lesson 10, which covers investing.
-You could have an open book next to you as you go through the lesson, and once you’re finished with the lesson and decide what your investment strategy is going to be, close the book.
-Now you’ve “closed the book” on that decision and can move on with your life (or to the next lesson).
+Let’s say that you’re going through the myFinancialAnswers online financial planning process.
+You could have an open book next to you as you go through the lesson, and once you’re finished and have results and decide what your savings strategy is going to be, close the book.
+Now you’ve “closed the book” on that decision and can move on with your life.

-You could also do the same thing with an open door, say, after the budgeting lessons (lessons 3-5 in case you’re playing along).
+You could also do the same thing with an open door.
 Once you’ve learned how to budget and have decided on your budget, close the door.
 Stick with the decisions you made.